 Many of humankind's primitive instincts for example, the desire to kill and the insatiable craving for sexual gratification are clearly harmful to the well-being of a human community.
 As a result, civilization creates laws that prohibit killing, and adultery, rape, and it implements severe punishments if such commandments are broken.

-Civilization and its discontents is one of the last of Freud's books, written in the decade before his death and first published in German in 1929.
+Civilization and Its Discontents by Sigmund Freud #ad - Civilization and its discontents is one of the last of Freud's books, written in the decade before his death and first published in German in 1929.
 Freud qualified as a doctor of medicine at the University of Vienna in 1881, and then carried out research into cerebral palsy, aphasia and microscopic neuroanatomy at the Vienna General Hospital.

 .
 He was appointed a university lecturer in neuropathology in 1885 and became a professor in 1902.
 In creating psychoanalysis, a clinical method for treating psychopathology through dialogue between a patient and a psychoanalyst, Freud developed therapeutic techniques such as the use of free association and discovered transference, establishing its central role in the analytic process.